Innovative approach brings hope to patients with bowel disease

 Bowel diseases are extremely common but complex and diverse.

-There has been intense debate over what areas of research are most important in tackling these problems, with the priorities of various medical specialties, charities and patients themselves somewhat blurring the picture.
+There has been an intense debate over what areas of research are most important in tackling these problems, with the priorities of various medical specialities, charities and patients themselves somewhat blurring the picture.

 Muddled approaches have slowed the advance of new treatments, and worse, patients’ voices have either been used as a rubber stamp or drowned out of the conversation entirely – until now.

 The Bowel Disease Research Foundation (BDRF) wanted to be sure that its donors’ money was having the maximum effect in improving the lives of patients and their families.

 The BDRF ‘Delphi’ project brought together hundreds of patients and surgeons, charities and advocacy groups with one bold aim – to single out the areas of most urgent and unmet need in bowel disease research.

 Bowel Disease Research Foundation is now calling on people across the UK and Ireland to get behind the Delphi Project by making a donation to support this life-changing research.